JamesSedlacek/DependencyInjectable/README.md

 To set up dependency injection for your project, follow these steps:

 1. Define a protocol and implementation for your dependencies.
-2. Create dependency keys conforming to the `DependencyKey` protocol for each dependency.
+2. For each of your dependencies, create a dependency key that conforms to the `DependencyKey` protocol.
-3. Extend `DependencyValues` to include your dependencies for easy access throughout your application.
+3. Extend `DependencyValues` to include your dependencies for easy key path access throughout your application.

 ## Usage